Course Outline

 Building and Managing Microservices for Government

-- Implementing service-to-service communication for enhanced collaboration
+- Implementing service-to-service communication in government systems

 Service Discovery and Configuration Management for Government